 Analysts are committed to fairness.
 While arguments about objectivity are endless, the concept of fairness is something that editors and reporters can easily understand and pursue.
 Fairness results from a few simple practices:

-No story is fair if it consciously or unconsciously misleads or even deceives the reader.
-Fairness includes honesty–leveling with the reader.
+- No story is fair if it consciously or unconsciously misleads or even deceives the reader.
+Fairness includes honesty.

 The Canadian Centre for Strategic Studies respects taste and decency, understanding that society’s concepts of taste and decency are constantly changing.
 A word offensive to the last generation can be part of the next generation’s common vocabulary.
 We shall avoid profanities and obscenities unless their use is so essential to a story of significance that its meaning is lost without them.
 In no case shall obscenities be used without the approval of the executive or managing editors.

 If editors decide that content containing potentially offensive material has a legitimate news value, editors should use visual and/or text warnings about such material.
 For example, we may link to a Web page that contains material that does not meet standards for CCSS original content, but we let users know what they might see before they click the link by including a warning, such as “Warning: Some images on this site contain graphic images of war.”
 Finally, we do not link to sites that aid or abet illegal activity.

 The separation of analysis columns from the opinion pages is solemn and complete.
 This separation is intended to serve the reader, who is entitled to the facts in the news columns and to opinions on the editorial and “op-ed” pages.
 But nothing in this separation of functions is intended to eliminate from the news columns honest, in-depth reporting, or analysis or commentary when plainly labeled.

 When using networks such as Facebook, Twitter etc., for reporting or for our personal lives, we must protect our professional integrity and remember: CCSS analysts are always CCSS analysts.